Functional dyspepsia: What can help?

 Do prokinetics work?

 Prokinetics are thought to increase movement in the digestive tract and make sure that stomach contents are passed on to the bowel more quickly.
 This is meant to reduce nausea, reflux and feelings of fullness in the upper abdomen.
-Research suggests that prokinetics can relieve symptoms.
-But they can also have severe side effects: For instance, some prokinetics can lead to an irregular heartbeat.
-Long-term treatment with the prokinetics domperidone and metoclopramide is not generally recommended in Germany.
+Research suggests that prokinetics can relieve symptoms, but severe side effects are also possible: For instance, some prokinetics can lead to an irregular heartbeat.

 Du LJ, Chen BR, Kim JJ et al. Helicobacter pylori eradication therapy for functional dyspepsia: Systematic review and meta-analysis.
 World J Gastroenterol 2016; 22(12): 3486-3495.